TIMELINE-UK PM Liz Truss's tumultuous first six weeks in office | Politics

 - United Kingdom

-British Prime Minister Liz Truss is fighting for her political survival less than 40 days into her premiership.
-The following is a timeline of her first six weeks in office:
+British Prime Minister Liz Truss is fighting for her political survival after just six weeks in the job.
+Below is a timeline of her time in office so far:

 SEPT.
 5 - TRUSS WINS LEADERSHIP CONTEST Truss is elected Conservative Party leader by the party's membership, winning 57% of the vote to succeed Boris Johnson as prime minister.